Black Dog Campaign

 As a community, we are continuing to take tangible steps to support those who have mental ill-health, bringing mental health out into the open and helping to change mental health for good.

-This year's Mental Health Awareness Week is from 15-21 May, and is an annual opportunity to tackle stigma and help people understand and prioritise mental health.
-During and in the lead up to the week, we will be organising activities and fundraising for SANE
+This year's Mental Health Awareness Week is from 13-19 May, and is an annual opportunity to tackle stigma and help people understand and prioritise mental health.
+During and in the lead up to the week, we will be organising activities and fundraising for SANE.
+For 2024, the theme is 'Movement: Moving more for our mental health'.

 Sign up here.